yates13/Viral-sequences/codes/fastqc.md

 In this tutorial, we will walk through the process of performing basic quality control (QC) on a sequencing file using FastQC.
 We will then assess the QC results to determine if trimming is needed.

 ## Step 1: Download and Install FastQC
 Before running FastQC, you need to download and install it.
-You can find FastQC here.
+You can find FastQC [here](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)

 ## Step 2: Run FastQC
 Now, let's run FastQC on your sequencing file.